 Nonetheless, the Orioles invited Baylor to his first big-league spring training in 1969, and he got to meet his role model, Frank Robinson.
 Soon, Baylor was even using the same R161 bat (taking its model number from Robinson’s first MVP season in 1961) that the Orioles right fielder did so much damage with.
 With it, Baylor began the season by hitting .375 in 17 games for the Class A Florida Marlins of the Florida State League.
 He spent the bulk of the year with the Double-A Dallas-Fort Worth Spurs, hitting .300 in 109 games to earn a Texas League All-Star selection.

 After a strong spring training with the Orioles in 1970, Baylor returned to Rochester to bat third and play center field every day.
-Midway through the season, he reluctantly moved to left field because manager Cal Ripken didn’t believe Baylor’s weak arm would allow him to play center in the big leagues.
-“Don’s our triple threat,” teammate Merv Rettenmund quipped.
-“He can hit, run, and lob.”
-Pretty much everything else that happened that season, however, couldn’t have been scripted more perfectly for Baylor.
+Midway through the season, he reluctantly moved to left field because manager Cal Ripken believed Baylor’s weak arm would prevent him from handling center in the majors.
+Baltimore's Merv Rettenmund insisted that Baylor remained a triple threat.
+“He can hit, run, and lob," quipped the Orioles outfielder.6 Pretty much everything else that happened that season, however, couldn’t have been scripted more perfectly for Baylor.
 He was married before a summer doubleheader, and tore through the International League by leading all players in runs, doubles, triples, and total bases.
 The Sporting News recognized Baylor as its Minor League Player of the Year.
 He batted .327 with 22 home runs and 107 RBIs, and was called up to the Orioles on September 8.
 Ten days later, Baylor made his major-league debut at Memorial Stadium in Baltimore, batting fifth and playing center field against the Cleveland Indians.
-The bases were loaded for his first at-bat, against right-hander Steve Hargan, and Baylor admitted feeling “scared to death.”6 He didn’t show it, though, driving the first pitch into right field for a two-run single.
+The bases were loaded for his first at-bat, against right-hander Steve Hargan, and Baylor admitted feeling “scared to death.”7 He didn’t show it, though, driving the first pitch into right field for a two-run single.
 In 17 at-bats over eight games, Baylor batted .235.

 With nothing left to prove in Triple-A but no room on the star-studded Orioles roster, Baylor returned to Rochester in 1971 and made another International League All-Star team.
 He put up strong all-around numbers, hitting .313 with 31 doubles, 10 triples, 20 homers, 95 RBIs, 104 runs scored, 79 walks, and 25 steals as the Red Wings won the Little World Series.
 The Triple-A playoffs went on so long that Baylor got into just one major-league game after they finished.